Speech – Insensitivity

-This proverb compares the person whose bad attitude affects behavior with the one who keeps his sinful thoughts to himself.
+This proverb compares the person whose insensitivity is revealed in his behavior with the one who keeps his sinful thoughts to himself.
 In the first part of the proverb, we see that the act of openly scorning a poor man is a clear offense to the Creator beside the fact that he is committing an act of cruelty to an unfortunate human being.

 The second part of the proverb addresses the person who keeps his thoughts to himself.
-He is not acting cruelly to another human being but he forgets that Hashem knows his thoughts.
-And so he should not expect to get away with his disrespectful attitude even though he has not put it into words.
-This is an issue that was addressed by Mishlei in segment 17-03 (Privacy).
+He is not acting cruelly to another human being, but he disregards the fact that Hashem knows his thoughts.
+And so, he should not expect to get away with his disrespectful attitude even though he has not put it into words.
+This is an issue that is addressed by Mishlei in segment 17-03 (Privacy).

 He can compound the offense by actually taking pleasure in someone else’s misfortune.
 He is so relieved that he himself is not a victim to the misfortune that he is pleased upon hearing the bad news.

-We find a related concept: עֹשֵׁק דָּל חֵרֵף עֹשֵׂהוּ, “One who exploits the poor man offends his Maker” (14-31).
-This is because the wealth of the rich was given to them partly in order to help the poor, and if the rich neglect this duty, they are effectively questioning the justice and wisdom of Creation.
+We find a related concept in segment 14:31: עֹשֵׁק דָּל חֵרֵף עֹשֵׂהוּ, “One who exploits the poor man offends his Maker”.
+This proverb reflects the fact that the wealth of the rich was given to them partly in order to help the poor, and if the rich neglect this duty, they are effectively questioning the justice and wisdom of Creation.

 By mocking a poor person, he is actually criticizing Hashem for making that person poor. (רלב”ג)

-(2) By mocking a poor person, one demonstrates his conceited belief that he can mistreat him without fear of retribution. (חבל נחלה)
+By mocking a poor person, he is demonstrating his conceited belief that he can mistreat the poor person without fear of retribution. (חבל נחלה)

-(3) When a person takes joy in the misfortune of another, he demonstrates that he is not afraid that such a fate might befall him. (מאירי)
+When a person finds joy in the misfortune of another, he demonstrates that he is not afraid that such a fate might befall him. (מאירי)

-(5) The misfortune of another person could be financial, but it could also be a health issue.
+The misfortune of another person could be financial, but it could also be a health issue.
 It could also be a reference to Torah knowledge.
 A person should not ridicule anyone who has forgotten his learning. (הגר”א)